codeezer/.mydotfiles/README.md

 or you can manually download these files and directories and place it to your home directory

 Thank You ....
 Enjoy .dot !!!

+P.S. : Please download #urlscan and #urlview for mutt shortcuts for link browser